 According to reports, the American Deaf Community stands at a critical juncture today.
 The advent of cochlear implants and its exploding popularity, the improvements in medical care and early hearing loss detection, and the rise of mainstreaming deaf students and the decrease in enrollment at schools for the deaf suggest that the survival of ASL & Deaf culture is at stake.

-That people who are different from us get to choose whether or not our next generation have a different identity from us is an exceptional dilemma known to almost no other minority community.
+That people who are different from us get to choose whether or not our next generation have a different identity and culture from us is an exceptional dilemma known to almost no other minority community.

 Similarly, what exactly is the message we are sending with our praise of the signing Starbucks store?
 If you ask me, we are nudging parents of deaf children toward the very preferences, perceptions, and practices that are supposedly threatening the future of the Deaf community, and those which many of us are actively trying to discourage.